 Updated by Linode Written by Linode

-Your desktop computer uses DNS to determine the IP address associated with a domain name.
+Computers uses DNS to determine the IP address associated with a domain name.
 Reverse DNS lookup does the opposite by resolving an IP address to a designated domain name.
-You should always set the reverse DNS, even if your Linode hosts more than one domain name.
+You should always set the reverse DNS, even if your Linode hosts more than one domain.

-Reverse DNS uses a PTR Record or pointer record to match the IP address with the domain or subdomain.
-Because PTR records are generally set with your hosting provider, when hosting on a Linode, you will always set the reverse DNS within the Linode Manager, using the method detailed below.
+Reverse DNS uses a pointer record (PTR) to match an IP address with a domain or subdomain.
+PTR records are generally set with a hosting provider, so reverse DNS is set in the Linode Manager.

 Setting Reverse DNS